Overview of Documentation for Medicare Outpatient Therapy Services

 Discharge Note

-The Discharge Note is required and shall be a progress report written by a clinician and shall cover the reporting period from the last progress report to the date of discharge.
-The discharge note shall include all treatment provided since the last progress report and indicate that the therapist reviewed the notes and agrees to the discharge.
+The discharge note is required and is a progress report written by a clinician and covering the reporting period from the last progress report to the date of discharge.
+The discharge note must include all treatment provided since the last progress report and indicate that the therapist reviewed the notes and agrees to the discharge.
+In the case of a discharge unanticipated in the plan or previous progress report, the clinician may base any judgments required to write the report on the treatment notes and verbal reports of the assistant or qualified personnel

 ASHA Corporate Partners